Cooling

 What should I consider before choosing a portable air conditioner?

 The most important factor to consider is the amount of cooling duty that is required for the area to be properly cooled.
-The amount of cooling duty required (measured in BTU or kW) will be impacted by several issues. i.e. size of area, number of people populating the area, numbers of items that generate heat e.g. PC, photocopiers, fax machines etc. Also the number of windows and the direction of the sun, i.e. buildings with south facing windows will require more cooling duty.
-Calculating the correct level of Air Conditioning duty required is important as the correct decision can save hire costs and deliver the perfect cooling solution.
-To help you calculate the correct Air Conditioning duty for your environment please click here for the All Seasons Hire Cooling Calculators.
+The amount of cooling duty required (measured in BTU or kW) will be impacted by several issues. i.e. size of area, number of people populating the area, number of items that generate heat e.g. PCs, photocopiers, fax machines etc. Also the number of windows and the direction of the sun, i.e. buildings with south facing windows will require more cooling duty.
+Calculating the correct level of air conditioning duty required is important as the correct decision can save hire costs and deliver the perfect cooling solution.
+To help you calculate the correct air conditioning duty for your environment you can use the below as a guide.

-For a very quick guide the following can be used:
+For a very quick guide the following can be used to calculate the cooling duty:

 7,500 BTU (2.2kW) - 150 square feet